romm/formz/Documentation/04-DeveloperManual/Index.rst

 .. only:: html

-    If a form requires advanced features, you may have to override existing behaviours of Formz: server-side with “:ref:`PHP <developerManual-php>`” and client-side with “:ref:`JavaScript <developerManual-javaScript>`”.
+    If a form requires advanced features, you may have to override existing behaviours of FormZ: server-side with “:ref:`PHP <developerManual-php>`” and client-side with “:ref:`JavaScript <developerManual-javaScript>`”.

 .. toctree::
     :maxdepth: 5